Dark Stars and Gravitational Waves: Topical Review: Dark and hybrid stars

 \subsubsection{Stability criteria}

-After solving a TOV configuration, it is important to check its stability by studying the linear perturbation.
+After solving a TOV configuration, it is essential to check its stability by studying the linear perturbation.
 There are various linear modes; the simplest one is radial oscillation, which obeys the master equations derived from the linearized Einstein equation and conservation equation of stress tensor.
 If there is no growing mode, then the TOV configuration is stable.
-A detailed derivation for the master equation for a given set of the equation of states of multiple fluids can be found in \cite{Kain:2020zjs}, and its application to dark matter admixed neutron stars can be found in \cite{Kain:2021hpk}.
+A detailed derivation for the master equation for a given set of the equation of states of multiple fluids can be found in \cite{Kain:2020zjs}, and its application to DM admixed NS can be found in \cite{Kain:2021hpk}.
 By the same author, a direct study of the linear stability of the boson stars and hybrid stars based on the scalar-tensor theory can be found in \cite{Kain:2021rmk, Kain:2021bwd}.

 If limiting the discussion to a single-fluid star, Here we can introduce a more intuitive but empirical criterion based on the Sturm-Liouville analysis of the radial oscillation eigenmodes to judge the stability of the compact stars based on their mass-radius relation.
 This is the so-called Bardeen–Thorne–Meltzer (BTM) criteria \cite{1966ApJ...145..505B}.
 The BTM criteria are stated as follows.
 In the direction of increasing the core pressure along the mass-radius curve, one stable mode becomes unstable whenever an extremum is passed in the counterclockwise sense.
 Reversely, an unstable mode becomes stable if an extremum is passed clockwise.
 The original BTM criteria require transversing the mass-radius curve by starting from stable planet configurations with low enough core pressure.
 In practice, it is more useful to argue the BTM criteria in a reverse way by traveling along the mass-radius curve to decrease core pressure to avoid the requirement of the above initial condition.
 We call this Reverse BTM criteria \cite{Zhang:2020dfi, Zhang:2020pfh}, which also applies to the multi-fluid cases, states as follows.
 Whenever an extremum is passed along the mass-radius curve in either direction of increasing or decreasing the core pressure, a stable mode becomes unstable if the curve bends counterclockwise.
 Otherwise, an unstable mode becomes stable.